-- Ground Meat (usually beef, but turkey, chicken, pork even venison works well)
+- Ground Meat (usually lean ground beef, turkey, chicken, ground pork even venison works well)

 - Trinity (onion, bell pepper, celery)

 Because in the Cagle household we are avid outdoors-men, we always have an abundance of wildlife in our freezer.
 In place of ground beef we always use venison instead.
-These stuffed cabbage rolls are delicious using venison!
+These stuffed cabbage rolls are delicious using venison (our family tradition)!

-Add a spoon or two of the soup to the bottom of the dish then line each roll in the dish – seam down – and cover with the tomato soup.
+- Step 4: Add a spoon or two of the soup to the bottom of the baking dish then line each roll in the dish - seam down - and cover with the tomato soup.

-Cover your dish with foil and bake in the oven for 90 minutes.
+Cover your casserole dish with foil and bake in the oven for 90 minutes.